The Divine Deathfeatured

 reflected back to me

-in every environment
+in every moment,

 every Being